Search results for

 No carrier bloatware

-American carriers love throwing unnecessary apps on their phones.
-While some manufacturers are guilty of this, we don’t need carriers pre-installing even more smartphone apps.
-Most of these are useless, and sometimes they can’t be uninstalled.
+American carriers love throwing unnecessary apps on phones.
+While some manufacturers are also guilty of this, we don’t need carriers pre-installing even more smartphone apps.
+Most of these are useless, and they often can’t be uninstalled.

 Most carrier apps are useless, and sometimes they can't be uninstalled.